apalache-mc/apalache/docs/src/tutorials/pluscal-tutorial.md

 In this tutorial we have shown how to:

- - Annotate a Pluscal spec with types by introducing an additional TLA+ module.
+ - Annotate a PlusCal spec with types by introducing an additional TLA+ module.
  - Check safety of Bakery for bounded executions by bounded model checking (for `N=4`).
  - Check safety of Bakery for unbounded executions by invariant checking (for